YCAMInterlab/Duration/README.md

 To compile from Github requires three things
  - A fork of the develop branch of openFrameworks
  - A fork of Duration project itself in openFrameworks/apps/
- - Forks of all dependent addons in openFrameworks/addons
+ - Forks of all dependent add-ons in openFrameworks/addons

 The Duration repository has a clone_addons.sh file that can be run from the terminal: